alttch/bma-info/eva4/sdk/practices.rst

 depending on SDK implementation)*

-The service MUST connect to the local bus as soon as possible and after SHOULD drop it privileges to a restricted user if set.
+The service MUST connect to the local bus as soon as possible and after SHOULD drop its privileges to a restricted user if set.

 Workers
 =======